 How to Use Date, Time, and Timestamp in Ansible Playbook

 Welcome to another episode of Ansible Pilot!
 I’m Luca Berton, and today we’re diving into the fascinating world of handling date, time, and timestamps in Ansible Playbooks.
-We’ll explore the ansible_date_time variable, conduct a live demo, and provide you with simple Ansible code to get started.
+We’ll explore the ansible_date_time variable, conduct a live Playbook, and provide you with simple Ansible code to get started.

 The ansible_date_time Variable